cbuchko/old-website/_posts/2021-09-14-survivor41-predictions.md

 I think Ricard Foye and Evvie Jagoda are two people that are gonna get a lot of screen time.
 They have strong, bubbly personalities.
 They are social butterflies, and they both seem like natural narrators.
 They also both seem like strong winner candidates.
 They've gone through their fair share of struggles in their lives, and have an endearing way of reflecting that in their personalities.

-The problem with this type of player is they look like a blueprint for a Survivor winner and other players will notice this.
-So while Evvie and Ricard will both play strong games and will have no problems with forming alliances, its hard for me to bet on them to win.
-A part of me just assumes they will get sniped at some point.
-This cast of players is too savvy to not cut them.
+For Ricard specifically, he seems too perfect.
+He's gonna go far, maybe even top five, but he will be this seasons fallen angel.
+A part of me just assumes he will get sniped at some point.
+Because everything about him screams winner, and the try-hards of this season will want him out for that reason alone.

+I feel a little better about Evvie.
+The target won't be as squarely on their back because I think Evvie is more flawed than Ricard.
+Their personality is a little abrasive and I can see them not getting along with everyone.
+Evvie's game will be about locking down an early alliance, the first few days on the beach are the most important for them.
+If Evvie makes it deep, they will have a strong case for winning.

 ## Is Narcissism a Virtue?